Pay-i Proxy Configuration

 When a Block

-limit is exceeded, the proxy returns an error response instead of forwarding the request to the provider:
+limit is in "overrun" or "blocked" state (spending has gone over the max value), the proxy returns an error response instead of forwarding the request to the provider:

 {